William Bonin: August 1979

 The night of the following day, Bonin and Butts encountered 17-year-old West German student Markus Grabs, attempting to hitchhike along the Pacific Coast Highway.
 According to Bonin, he engaged in consensual relations with the youth, who agreed to be bound with lengths of cord and ignition wire.
-Bonin then retrieved a knife, and intimidated Grabs, as Butts drove toward Bonin's home.
-There, Grabs was again raped and beaten, and Grabs reportedly broke loose and punched Bonin.
-This caused Bonin to strangle him and stab him 77 times.
+Bonin then threatened Grabs with a knife, as Butts drove toward Bonin's home.
+There, Grabs was again raped and beaten, but he reportedly broke loose and punched Bonin.
+Bonin then strangled him, and stabbed him 77 times.
 His body was discarded in Malibu Creek the following day.

 On August 9, Bonin was again detained for molesting a 17-year-old boy from Dana Point.
 This violation of the conditions of his parole should have resulted in Bonin being returned to prison at Orange County Jail; however, an administrative error committed prior to Bonin's scheduled court date resulted in his release.
 On August 13, Fraser drove to collect Bonin from jail.
 He later recollected that as he drove Bonin home, Bonin said, "No one's going to testify again.
 This is never going to happen to me again."
-At the time, Fraser had interpreted this as a statement of remorse.
+Fraser interpreted this as a statement of remorse.

 Resuming his murder spree, Bonin did not show at his court appointment.
 Bonin had also returned to his parents' house.
 He gradually developed a reputation as a child molester among local residents, due to his habit of inviting young boys into his house, under the guise of providing alcohol and viewing pornography with them.
 Some neighbors recalled observing young boys accompany Bonin inside, and they would later hear screaming and crying.
 Bonin's family, who were occasionally present, claimed to have never witnessed Bonin abuse them.

-On August 27, Bonin and Butts abducted 15-year-old Hollywood boy Donald Ray Hyden on Santa Monica Boulevard.
+On August 27, Bonin and Butts abducted 15-year-old Hollywood resident Donald Hyden on Santa Monica Boulevard.
 Butts was driving the van.
-Bonin offered him $50 for consensual sex.
+Bonin offered him sex.
 When Butts made an accidental wrong turn, Hyden became frantic, causing Bonin to beat, bind, torture, and sodomize him.
 Bonin then strangled him to death.
 Butts performed oral sex on his corpse before the pair dumped his body at a construction site near the Ventura Freeway.
 It was discovered hours later.
-Hyden's rectal damage lead to a coroner's theory that he had been impaled by a large object.
+A coroner theorized that he had been impaled by a large object, evidenced by rectal damage.